Jerry Hall on Who Do You Think You Are?: Everything you need to know

 The Texan supermodel Jerry Hall first found fame soon after moving to Paris as a teenager.
 But where did Mick Jagger’s partner for more than 20 years get her “pioneer spirit”, her sense of adventure?
-“I suppose it’s in the genes,” she says.
+“I suppose it’s in the genes,” she says at the start of her episode of Who Do You Think You Are?
 “We’ll find out.”

 James was promoted to become a supervisor, but in 1881, as he turned 30, his life changed forever when he shipped out for Texas.
 He was drawn by the prospect of well-paid work constructing the railways and the opportunity to acquire land.
 Initially, he left his family, a wife and two children, in the UK, and Jerry fears he was “an adventurous cad” who did “a runner”.